 I should not have to explain why we are not helped by hate speech and other gross violations and denials of our rights.

-Most of these findings are published in peer-reviewed scholarly journals;
+literature.
+Most of these findings are published in

 In this list, which isn’t comprehensive, I haven’t included superior abilities in specific intelligence tests.
 Neither have I added in the great susceptibility of autistics to develop savant abilities, and our extraordinary ability to learn well in ways non-autistics do not learn well.
 These are also in the science.
 In the case of learning, it is Dr Lovaas who so routinely observed autistic learning, which he admits happens in the absence of either teaching or reinforcement, that he had to invent a name for this phenomenon.
 However, he continued to deny this was real learning, because it is not how normal people learn.
 And he deployed the full undeniable power of ABA to extinguish this learning, including extinguishing savant abilities or genius behaviours, which he considered abnormal and unwanted.